-The water industry as a whole is a rising cost sector.
-As communities continue to grapple with perennial budget shortfalls, mounting water infrastructure needs, and overwhelming stormwater pollution problems, we need to ensure we are making the best water infrastructure investment decisions (economically, socially, and environmentally) and using scarce funds most efficiently.
+As communities continue to grapple with perennial budget shortfalls, mounting water infrastructure needs, and overwhelming stormwater pollution problems, we need to ensure that we are making the best water infrastructure investment decisions economically, socially, and environmentally while using scarce funds as efficiently as possible.

 Taking a cue from the energy utility sector, IRP is a more holistic and coordinated process for long-term decision making about water services.
-It breaks down the silos among water agencies, brings in key stakeholders whose impact on water may not be readily apparent (the fire department or department of transportation, for instance), and it engages the public.
-The ultimate goal is a stable vision and implementation plan for water services that remains relevant for decades.
+It breaks down the silos among water agencies, brings in key stakeholders whose impact on water may not be readily apparent (such as the fire department or department of transportation), and engages the public.
+The ultimate goal of IRP is a stable vision and implementation plan for water resource services that remains relevant for decades.

 Danielle Gallet, Water Supply Program Manager